-Three, two page reports summarizing your application of a social psychological theory to understanding a relevant experience in your own life will be due May 22, June 5, and June 24.
+Three, two page reports summarizing your application of a social psychological theory to understanding a relevant experience in your own life will be due May 21, June 4, and June 23.
 These reports, worth 5% of the final grade each, are to be prepared using readings from the Social Animal and must not include references.
 The goal is for you to develop your ability at achieving insight into everyday experiences using ideas learned in the course.
 Format details are available at the course Blackboard site.

 Thought Piece Due: Relevant Chapters from the Social Animal

-Thursday, May 22 1, 2, & 3
+Thursday, May 21 1, 2, & 3

-Thursday, June 5 4 & 5
+Thursday, June 4 4 & 5

-Tuesday, June 24 6, 7, & 8
+Tuesday, June 23 6, 7, & 8

-Thought pieces must be submitted electronically at the course Blackboard site.
+Thought pieces must be submitted electronically at the course D2L site.
 Assignments are due no later than midnight of the due date.

-One point will be deducted for each day the assignment is late, including weekend days.
+Thought pieces are marked out of five and one point will be deducted for each day the assignment is late, including weekend days.